-Chris Harris's Film Page
+Chris Harris's Films Page

 Films and Home Cinema

-Even though I now get a widescreen viewing experience in my living room, complete with six channels of high quality sound and a rumbling subwoofer to go with it, there's something special about seeing a film in a darkened room with a really, really big screen.
+Even though I now get a widescreen viewing experience in my living room, complete with seven channels of high quality sound and a rumbling subwoofer to go with it, there's something special about seeing a film in a darkened room with a really, really big screen.
 So I'm hooked on going to the movies.
 Especially if they serve nachos there.
 With chillies, and cheese, of course.
 Not only that, but at the cinema you get Pearl and Dean as well!

 I can still remember the first time I went to see a film.
-Dad took me to see something that may or may not have been called "The Boy Who Stopped Niagara Falls" (IMDB have no record of it) at a showing at the Post Office Technical College in Yarnfield where he worked.
-Not so much a cinema, more an old World War II Nissen hut with wooden chairs and a rickety old projector.
-I must have been five years old or so, and I was not impressed.
-I screamed the place down.
-Not an auspicious start!
+Dad took me to see a short black and white film produced by the legendary National Film Board of Canada called The Boy Who Stopped Niagara.
+It was showing at the Post Office Technical College in Yarnfield where he worked, a place that wasn't so much a cinema, more an old World War II Nissen hut with folding wooden chairs and a rickety old projector.
+I must have been five years old or so, but I was not impressed.
+I screamed the place down and we left early.
+It was not an auspicious start to my movie-watching career.

-When we moved to London in 1977, I started seeing films as they were meant to be shown - in huge theatres, with decent sound systems.
+When we moved to London in 1977, I started seeing films as they were meant to be shown - on huge screens, in theatres with decent sound systems.
 When I got my first job, I spent quite a lot of my earnings going to see stuff at the cinemas around Leicester Square.
-In the 1980's, I started going to the pictures with friends - and I owe many thanks to my friend Roz, who insisted one Saturday afternoon while she was visiting the UK that we should go and see a film called "Raiders of the Lost Ark."
+In the 1980's, I discovered the quirky joys of going in a group to see - or perhaps more accurately, take part in - Saturday midnight screenings of cult classics like >The Rocky Horror Picture Show.
+I owe particular thanks to my friend Roz, who insisted one afternoon while she was visiting the UK that we should go and see an obscure little film called Raiders of the Lost Ark...

 Back to top